Inquiry Question

 Sex determination in mammals

 In most mammals, sex is determined by the XY system of chromosomes.
-This pair of chromosomes, XX or XY, is referred to as the sex chromosomes.
+This pair of chromosomes, XX or XY, is called the sex chromosomes.
 A Y chromosome makes the individual a biological male, while its absence renders it a female.
 The X chromosome carries the genes that encode the hormone estrogen.
 This hormone promotes the development of the female reproductive system.
 The Y chromosome carries a gene known as SRY (Sex-determining Region Y).
 This gene encodes a protein called the Testis-Determining Factor (TDF).
 During early development, TDF stimulates the expression of other genes that induce the primordial reproductive tissues to develop into cells that become part of the male reproductive system (Sertoli and Leydig cells).
-These cells secrete testosterone and the anti-Mullerian hormone, which then promote the formation of the testis.
+These cells secrete testosterone and the anti-Mullerian hormone, which then promote testis formation.

 The sex-determination system of the platypus is unusual in that ten chromosomes are involved in that process.
 As a result, males are XYXYXYXYXY, while females are XXXXXXXXXX.